ScilifelabDataCentre/pathogens-portal/README.md

 Users who are technically more advanced are welcome to make contributions by running a local copy of the portal on their own computers, we prepared [instructions on how to do that here](https://github.com/ScilifelabDataCentre/covid-portal/blob/develop/CONTRIBUTING/running_a_local_copy.md).

-### Using ImJoy Plugins

-This website supports [ImJoy](https://imjoy.io) plugins which can be used to visualize, annotate, run analysis directly from the website.
-See [an example here](https://covid19dataportal.se/highlights/immunofluorescence/).
-Please see the file [CONTRIBUTING/ImJoy.md](https://github.com/ScilifelabDataCentre/covid-portal/blob/develop/CONTRIBUTING/ImJoy.md) for examples of usage.

-### The Swedish COVID-19 Sample Collection Database

-The portal team works closely with Health-RI to develop and maintain the [The Dutch COVID-19 clinical database](https://covid19initiatives.health-ri.nl/p/Dashboard).
-The database contains clinical data from patients with (suspected) COVID-19 acquired in multiple hospitals throughout the Netherlands.
-Research staff can use the database to search for and request access to samples that could be beneficial for their work.
-New collections are submitted to the portal team by Health-RI as they become available.
-The code behind the Dutch COVID-19 clinical database is maintained by the portal team.

-### Data visualisations

-Unless otherwise specified, the data visualisations on the portal have been developed in-house by the portal team.
-A link to the code underlying each visualisation is provided on the portal page on which it is displayed.
-All visualisations on the portal can be found on our dedicated [GitHub repository](https://github.com/ScilifelabDataCentre/covid-portal-visualisations).

-## How to get help

-If you have any questions regarding any of the code or content associated with the portal, please get in touch by emailing us at ...

 ## Credits

 The website was built and is maintained by [Lygature](https://www.lygature.org/).
 We are grateful to many collaborators, both from the Data Centre and elsewhere, for their contributions.